Financial-Times/origami/components/o3-editorial-typography/README.md

 ## Theme modifiers

-`o3-editorial-typography` also supports `inverse` theme.
-Adding `data-o3-theme="inverse"` to the wrapper element or at the element itself will change the color of the text to white.
+`o3-editorial-typography` also supports the `inverse` theme.
+Adding `data-o3-theme="inverse"` to the wrapper element or at the element itself will change the colour of the text to white.

 ```html
 <h3